South Gladstone

 Income levels sit below national averages according to AreaSearch assessment

-South Gladstone's income level is slightly below average nationally, according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The suburb's median income among taxpayers is $53,195 and the average income stands at $65,756.
-These figures compare to Rest of Qld's median of $53,146 and average of $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $58,467 (median) and $72,272 (average).
+South Gladstone's income level is below the national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb's median income among taxpayers is $53,195 and the average income stands at $65,756, compared to Rest of Qld's figures of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for South Gladstone would be approximately $58,467 (median) and $72,272 (average) as of September 2025.
 Census 2021 income data shows household, family and personal incomes in South Gladstone all fall between the 19th and 30th percentiles nationally.
-Income distribution reveals that 25.8% of the population (964 individuals) earn within the $1,500 - 2,999 range, consistent with surrounding regions at 31.7%.
-Housing affordability pressures are severe, with only 83.4% of income remaining, ranking at the 19th percentile.
+Income brackets indicate that 25.8% of locals (965 people) predominantly earn within the $1,500 - 2,999 category, reflecting regional patterns where 31.7% similarly occupy this range.
+Housing affordability pressures are severe in South Gladstone, with only 83.4% of income remaining, ranking at the 19th percentile.

 Frequently Asked Questions - Income